-We got Dommel, a 1.5 years old cross breed Friese Stabij, from an animal shelter.
-From the beginning, Dommel had a behavioural problem when he was outside; he would be aggressive to every dog and cat, and also every person he met.
-He was pulling the leash, barking and snapping at everything that was moving.
-After six chaotic weeks of trying to train his behaviour in every possible way we knew, we didn’t know what to do anymore.
-The strange thing was that he was the sweetest dog and did listen and follow orders inside our house.
+We got Dommel, a 1.5-year-old Stabyhoun cross, from an animal shelter.
+From the beginning, Dommel had behavioural problems.
+When he was outside, he would act out aggressively towards every dog and cat he saw, and every person he met.
+He pulled on the leash, barked and snapped at everything that moved.
+We spent six chaotic weeks trying to train him, trying every way we knew, without success.
+We didn’t know what more we could do.
+The strange thing was, inside our home he was the sweetest dog and he did listen and follow orders.

-Then we consulted a behavioural therapist, and half a year later a homeopathic therapist, but even they couldn’t help us.
-Our other dog Douwe started to suffer from serious back pain, and we were referred to dr. Aharon for him.
-During the consults for him we also talked about Dommel, and dr. Aharon told us that a behavioural problem could originate from a physical problem.
+We consulted a behavioural therapist, and a half year later a homeopathic therapist, but even they couldn’t help.
+Our other dog Douwe started to suffer from serious back pain, and we were referred to Dr Aharon for him.
+During the consults we talked to Dr Aharon about Dommel.
+She told us that behavioural problems can originate from a physical problem.

-Because we thought we had nothing to lose, we also took Dommel to Noorden for the next appointment.
-Dr. Aharon concluded that his upper neck vertebra (atlas) was misaligned and turned, which she corrected by orthomanipulation.
-We then had to wait and see if this was the problem underlying the behavioural problem.
+With nothing to lose, we took Dommel along to Noorden on Douwe’s next visit.
+Dr Aharon concluded that his upper neck vertebra (atlas) was misaligned and skewed, and she corrected this with orthomanipulation.
+We then had to wait and see if this could be the problem underlying the behavioural issues.

-After a couple of weeks, Dommel gradually started to pay attention to us and listen to orders outside.
-We have been training with him for 5 months now and Dommel has improved at least 60% outside, with less barking and pulling the leash.
-We keep on practicing and training with him, because he still can be unpredictable.
-It is amazing to see how much he has changed so far after 2.5 years of trouble outside
+After a couple of weeks, Dommel gradually started to pay more attention to us and listen to commands outside.
+We have been schooling with him for 5 months now and Dommel has improved at least 60% outside, with less barking and pulling on the leash.
+We are still practicing and training, because he still can be unpredictable.
+Still, it is amazing to see how much he has changed – after those two and a half years of trouble outdoors.

 Gerbert and Sandra